Why mathematics is considered a universal language

 • Historical evolution: Their development over time has led to a global consensus on key notions.

-• Problem solving: They offer methods to solve complex problems in various contexts.
+• Problem-solving: They offer methods for solving complex problems in various contexts.

-• Practical application: Used in economics, engineering, and other fields, mathematics are essential.
+• Practical application: Used in economics, engineering, and other sectors, mathematics are indispensable.

 Mathematics are often referred to as a universal language, spanning various disciplines and cultures.
-This universal aspect stems from their ability to express complex concepts in a precise and concise manner.
-Regardless of the field of study, whether related to physics, biology, or computer science, mathematics provide a framework that enables clear communication of ideas, further strengthening their status as a language without borders.
+This universality comes from their ability to express complex concepts precisely and concisely.
+Regardless of the field studied, whether related to physics, biology, or computer science, mathematics provide a framework that allows ideas to be communicated clearly, thus reinforcing their status as a language without borders.

 A language without words

-The famous astronomer Galileo Galilei stated that the universe is read through the language of mathematics.
-Unlike traditional languages that use words and phrases, mathematics relies on symbols and equations.
-This structure helps avoid ambiguities that may arise in other languages and express ideas more precisely.
+The famous astronomer Galileo Galilei claimed that the universe is read through the language of mathematics.
+Unlike traditional languages, which use words and phrases, mathematics relies on symbols and equations.
+This structure helps avoid the ambiguities that can arise in other languages and expresses ideas more precisely.

 Transcending cultural boundaries

-Mathematics do not recognize cultural boundaries.
-An equation or formula can be understood by people from different nationalities, as the mathematical language is based on well-defined conventions.
-For example, the Pythagorean theorem applies in the same way whether one is in Paris, Tokyo, or New York.
-This universality promotes collaboration and the exchange of ideas among researchers and scientists, regardless of their origin.
+Mathematics know no cultural boundaries.
+An equation or formula can be understood by people of different nationalities because the mathematical language is based on well-defined conventions.
+For instance, the Pythagorean theorem applies the same way whether one is in Paris, Tokyo, or New York.
+This universality promotes collaboration and the exchange of ideas between researchers and scientists, regardless of their background.

 A tool for describing the universe

-Mathematics are often considered the most effective means of describing the universe.
-They allow the modeling of natural phenomena, from the movements of planets to biological interactions.
-Thanks to their abstract nature, mathematics are capable of capturing complex relationships without losing precision, making them indispensable in many fields.
+Mathematics are often seen as the most effective means of describing the universe.
+They allow for modeling natural phenomena, from the movements of planets to biological interactions.
+Due to their abstract character, mathematics can capture complex relationships without losing their precision, making them indispensable in many fields.

 The universality of mathematical concepts